In the summer of 2012, Catalinbread was working on an oil can delay pedal. The results of this work became the Catalinbread Adineko.

-As we always strive to do when making something old new again, we want to honour the old experience and expand upon it.
+As we always strive to do when making something old new again, we want to honor the old experience and expand upon it.

 Our ADINEKO is no exception.
 The murky warble of the old units, traditionally only achievable when the oil’s thickness is incorrect, can be conjured a twist of the VISCOSITY knob.

-The warm echo quality has an expanded range of delay time (TIMING knob), more so than any oil can unit could ever hope to achieve.
+The warm echo quality has an expanded range of delay time (TIMING knob).
+This is more so than any oil can unit could ever hope to achieve.

 The dual playback head is continuously balanceable (BALANCE knob) to favor one head over the other for interesting syncopation lobe feels.